DirkieDurky/dirc/README.md

 # DIRIC assembly
 DIRIC assembly is a simple assembly language made for the DIRIC ISA which is made in the game Turing Complete.\
-DIRIC stands for Directly Implemented Reduced Instruction Computer.
+DIRIC stands for Directly Implemented Reduced Instruction-set Computer.
-This documentation is written for DIRIC v2.0.
+This documentation is written for DIRIC v2.2.

 ## Registers
-The DIRIC computer has 8 registers.\
+The DIRIC computer has 16 registers.\
 The registers can be referred to in assembly by the following names:
 - `r0`
 - `r1`
 - `r2`
 - `r3`
+- `r4`
+- `r5`
+- `r6`
+- `r7`
+- `r8`
+- `r9`
+- `r10`
+- `fp`
 - `sp`
 - `lr`
 - `pc`
 - `in` / `out`

-Register `r0-r3` can simply be used to store values.\
+Register `r0-r10` can simply be used to store values.\
+Register `fp` is used by the computer as any of the previous registers.
+This register can be used to store the current "frame pointer" which points to the beginning of the current scope on the stack.\
 Register `sp` is used by the computer as the "stack pointer".
-It always points to the top of the stack.
+It always points to the top of the stack.\
 Register `lr` is used by the computer to store the byte to continue executing from after a function ends.
 See `call` and `return` operations.\
 Note that this register will need to be pushed and popped to and from the stack manually for nested functions.\
 Register `pc` is used by the computer to keep track of the current byte we should read from the program.\